RobolinkInc/doc-v3/docs/CoDroneMini/Python/page4.md

 #### Parameters
 ***enum* Direction:** an enum in Python.
 It’s the direction of the flight, which can be one of the following: FORWARD, BACKWARD, LEFT, RIGHT, UP, and DOWN.<br />
-**duration:** the duration of the flight motion in seconds.
+***integer* duration:** the duration of the flight motion in seconds.
 If undefined, defaults to run indefinitely.<br />
-**power:** the power at which the drone flies forward.
+***integer* power:** the power at which the drone flies forward.
 Takes a value from 0 to 100.
 Defaults to 50 if not defined.

 #### Returns
 None